bentrevor/canvas-ttt/README.md

     7 8 3
     6 5 4

 This was the convenient for two reasons.
 A few times, the Computer has to decide to move relative to the Human's last move, and this numbering scheme makes that easy.
 I also took advantage of the fact that all the edge positions are odd and all the corners are even.
+The only downside is that it made the code to get the cursor position and to draw X's and O's a little ugly.

 #### Strategy